mcmah309/rust_core/lib/src/iter/README.md

 # Iter

 A Dart `Iterable` is analogous to a Rust `Iterator`.
-Dart already has an `Iterator` therefore to avoid confusion, the Dart version of the Rust iterator is `RIterator`. `RIterator` is a zero cost extension type of `Iterable`. `RIterator` makes working with collections of `rust_core` types and regular Dart types a breeze. e.g.
+Since Dart already has an `Iterator` class, to avoid confusion, the Dart implementation of the Rust iterator is `RIterator`. `RIterator` is a zero cost extension type of `Iterable`. `RIterator` makes working with collections of `rust_core` types and regular Dart types a breeze. e.g.

 ```dart